xXleowXx/gitlab-charts/doc/advanced/fips/index.md

 ## Sample values

-We provide an example for GitLab Chart values in [`examples/fips/values.yaml`](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/fips/values.yaml) which can help you to build a FIPS-compatible GitLab deployment.
+We provide an example for GitLab chart values in [`examples/fips/values.yaml`](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/fips/values.yaml) which can help you to build a FIPS-compatible GitLab deployment.